Bim (pop duo)

 Bim are a British electro and acoustic duo.
-The band released their debut album, Scatterheart in October 2010.
+They released their debut album, Scatterheart in October 2010.

 History

 Based in Bath, Somerset, Bim are composed of Tim Davis (singer, songwriter, producer) and Rebecca Rosier (singer, songwriter).
 Davis is primarily a pop producer/writer, but has also composed for commercials.
 Rosier is a writer and trained as a contemporary dancer.

 Bim EP (2007)

 The duo met and formed in 2007 after being introduced at a Million Dead gig in Bristol.
 Davis was involved in pop-punk band Home From Home at the time, while also working on a solo electro project.
 After recording a demo together, the duo continued to write and record while studying at universities in London, releasing their first EP in September 2007.

 A video for the single "Stay in My Memory", by award-winning mixed media animator Katy Davis gained popularity and won a number of awards in animation and short film festivals in 2009.
 The video went on to be featured on YouTube and Myspace.
 At time of writing (24 June 2011), the video has had 825,960 views on YouTube.